NuriaAmezaga/A-B-Test/README.md

 - **Null Hypothesis**: The 4 versions of the button are equally likely to receive clicks, and the observed differences are due to chance.
 - **Alternative Hypothesis**: The observed differences are not due to chance: there is at least one version that got so many more/much fewer clicks than the others that this can hardly be explained just by chance.

-This is how data should be shaped so that we can perform a chi-square test using the `chi2_contingency` function from `scipy`, and finally see whether the results are significant.
-In other words, whether the values in the rows (“Click” or “No-click”) depend on the values in the columns (“Version_A”,  “Version_B”, “Version_C”,  “Version_D”).
+We perform a chi-square test using the `chi2_contingency` function from `scipy`, and finally see whether the results are significant.

+## Results

+The version with the highest click-through rate, Version C, exhibits a statistically significant difference when compared to Versions B and D, but not to Version A, which possesses the second-highest click-through rate.
+As a result, declaring a clear winner based on post hoc tests becomes challenging.
+Therefore, we can only say that both Version C and Version A are the winners.

+However, if a definitive winner is required, additional steps need to be implemented.
+This is where we transition from the realm of statistics to the business world.
+The following actions can help in determining the version to be featured on the website in the future:

+- Consider other metrics alongside the click-through rate.
+- Incorporate qualitative research findings.
+- Seek input from subject-matter experts.
+- Redesign the experiment and conduct it once more.

+## Conclusion

+Through this project, I have learned about the possible statistical performances and how to interpret the results effectively.
+Even when the significant statistics are not clear, taking into account other metrics implicated in the business world is very useful.
+These additional insights can provide a more comprehensive understanding of user behavior and guide better decision-making for future optimizations.